SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ```
 **Figure: Code - Angular Pipes for formatting data**

-Alternatively, this could be done by triggering a transformation method in the typescript file with event binding.
+Alternatively, this could be done by triggering a transformation method in the TypeScript file with event binding.
 This would ensure that the input field would be reformated when modified.

 ### 5. Created/Last Updated By Fields